Updated July 14, 2020

 You’ll Have Safer Emergency Protocols

-With well-planned living arrangements, it is much easier to coordinate and carry out emergency actions, such as evacuations, emergency sheltering due to predation or regional disease outbreaks, or quickly ensuring a path is clear to bring in emergency equipment, such as to lift a downed cow.
-If, for instance, birds live freely in an open range with cows and pigs, not only will it be harder to locate and gather them for whatever reason, but there is a larger risk of individuals leaving sanctuary grounds, or a higher risk of injury to smaller residents, in stressful, time-sensitive scenarios.
+With well-planned living arrangements, it is much easier to coordinate and carry out emergency actions, such as evacuations, emergency sheltering due to predation or regional disease outbreaks, or quickly ensuring a path is clear to bring in emergency equipment, such as to lift a downed While "cow" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows.".
+If, for instance, birds live freely in an open range with While "cows" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows." and pigs, not only will it be harder to locate and gather them for whatever reason, but there is a larger risk of individuals leaving sanctuary grounds, or a higher risk of injury to smaller residents, in stressful, time-sensitive scenarios.
 By contrast, if each resident has their own living space, a sanctuary can create effective and rapid emergency plans that are tailored for each living space, and this level of planned coordination can save lives in rapid response scenarios like structure fires.

 If you are concerned that a resident may be missing, having a planned living arrangement for everyone means you can rapidly ascertain whether they are truly missing or just spending time in another living space, in addition to being able to figure out if anyone else is unaccounted for from the place they’re supposed to be.